Tanay, Rizal

-It is the epicenter of the Tanay Tagalog dialect, which has the deepest modern Tagalog words in the Tagalog language and is the only endangered Tagalog dialect.
+It is home to the namesake Tanay–Paete dialect of Tagalog, which apart from this municipality is spoken on other towns located on the eastern shores of the Laguna Lake.

 History

 Tanay was settled by early Austronesian people.
 Shortly after the conquest and subjugation of Manila by the Spaniards and the surrounding lake areas by Juan de Salcedo in 1570–1574, Franciscan missionaries arrived to Christianize the inhabitants of what is now the Morong-Pililla area.
 In 1583, both Morong and Pililla were created as separate towns with Tanay forming part of Pililla.

 Tanay was founded as a separate pueblo (town) in 1606 under the name "Monte de Tan-ay".
 In 1620, administration was moved to San Antonio (now called Inalsan or Pantay) and Tandang Kutyo.
 In 1638, the town was burned during an uprising of Chinese living in the area, and the town was rebuilt in 1640 at the present day location.

 In 1747, the town of Tanay consisted of only eight barangays, namely Nuestra Senora del Rosario, Sa Josep, San Ildefonso de Tanay, San Francisco de Maytubig, San Pedro de Alcantara, San Lucas y San Antonio, San Apostol, and San Agustin de Balugbog.

 In 1853, a new political subdivision was formed.
 The town of Tanay together with Morong, Baras, Pililla, Angono, Binangonan and Jalajala form the Province of La Laguna, with the capital at Morong.
 This district was later changed to Distrito Politico-Militar de Morong after four years.
+Tanay's present-day eastern portion was also claimed as part of Bulacan.

 Tanay became a Municipality in 1894 as an effect of the Spanish Maura Law.
 The first election of Public Office took place in 1895–1898 and 1898–1900 under the Revolutionary Government of the Philippines.

 Tanay members of the Katipunan fought valiantly during the Revolution against Spain.
 The town was the headquarters of the second military area of the Philippine Revolutionary Government under General Emilio Aguinaldo.
 And for a brief period between 1899 and 1900, Tanay served as the capital of the then Morong Province after Philippine–American War broke out and the American forces invaded the lake towns and captured Antipolo.